Krieger (crater)

 Krieger is a lunar impact crater on the eastern part of the Oceanus Procellarum.
 It is located to the north-northwest of the flooded crater Prinz, and north-northeast of the prominent ray crater Aristarchus.
 To the northwest lies the small Wollaston.
+The crater was formally named in 1935.

 In the past the floor of Krieger has been flooded by basaltic lava, leaving only a low, circular, somewhat polygonal ridge formed by the rim.
 The southern rim is broken across by the small Van Biesbroeck, and there is a small gap in the western rim.
 A meandering rille leads away from this break toward the northwest.

+Krieger is a crater of Upper (Late) Imbrian age.

 Nearby craters

 Two tiny craters next to the eastern rim have been designated Rocco and Ruth.
 Rocco was previously designated as Krieger D before being named by the IAU.

 The nearby surface to the southwest contains a number of rilles belonging to the Rimae Aristarchus and Rimae Prinz rille systems.
 Further to the east-southeast are the Montes Harbinger mountains.